ibm-cloud-docs/natural-language-understanding/language-support.md

     </tr>
     <tr>
       <td>Sentiment</td>
-      <td>X&#42;</td>
+      <td>X&ast;</td>
       <td></td>
     </tr>
   </tbody>
 </table>

-&#42; Sentiment detection for this language works best on social media based data, like tweets.
+&ast; Sentiment detection for this language works best on social media based data, like tweets.
 Further accuracy improvements are planned in the near future.

 The targeted sentiment option for entities is not supported for Arabic text.